18elue/hands-on-spark/README.md

 # Hands on Spark
-This repo is to explore demos in book《Spark - The Definitive Guide》
+This repo is to explore demos in book《Spark - The Definitive Guide》.